Current Mortgage Rates Trends

 A mortgage is a loan given to a homebuyer in order to purchase a new home or refinance an existing home loan.
 Homebuyers must apply for a mortgage with a bank or government organization, and the annual percentage rate (APR) they receive depends on individual factors like their credit score.
 If the homebuyer can’t pay his or her mortgage before the balance is settled, the lender will repossess the home.
 Mortgage payments are typically due once a month over a series of years, known as the loan term, until the loan balance and accrued interest is paid in full or until the home is resold.

 Conventional mortgages include any home loan that isn’t backed by a government organization.
 These loans tend to require higher credit scores and larger down payments since the lender risks losing money if the buyer defaults on the loan.
-A fixed-rate mortgage has a locked in interest rate, while adjustable-rate loans (ARM) may change over a set period of time.
-ARM loans usually start with a lower interest rate, so they may be more attractive for first-time homeowners or homebuyers who are looking to buy and sell in the short term.

 15-year fixed rate vs 30-year fixed rate mortgages

 Choosing between a 15-year mortgage and a 30-year mortgage is usually a question of what loan amount you can afford.
 Obviously, a 15-year loan lets you pay off your loan faster at a lower interest rate.
 However, your monthly mortgage payment will be significantly higher.
 With a 30-year mortgage, you’ll pay a lot more money in the long run thanks to interest, but your monthly payments will be lower.
 If you can afford a 15-year mortgage, it’s usually the better option.
 Ask potential lenders for 15-year and 30-year quotes, compare the differences and calculate what you’ll be able to pay.